duncanmcclean/simple-commerce/docs/customers.md

 ### Users Driver

-Storing your customers as users can often be handy if you're building some sort of membership site or if you want a way for your customers to log in, to view order history etc.
+Storing your customers as users can often be handy if you're building some sort of membership site or if you want a way for your customers to log in, view order history etc.

 :::tip Hot Tip
 You'll need to enable [Statamic Pro](https://statamic.com/pricing) if you want to store your customers as users.